-This Guide includes resources for both beginning research and more advanced topics in the physics, engineering and computing aspects of Quantum Computing.
-Find information about industry leaders and projects.
-Interact live with real quantum computers and about research at Boston University.
+This Guide includes resources for beginning research and more advanced topics in the physics, engineering and computing aspects of Quantum Computing.
+Find information about industry leaders and projects and research at Boston University.

-Find background sources, current books, scholarly articles and conference papers:
+Find current books, scholarly articles and conference papers.

 QUBITS - SUPERPOSITION - ENTANGLEMENT - CORRELATION - COHERENCE